 - HTML:URL-inf [Susp] — AVG HTML URL-inf Detection

 - IDP.Generic Malware ✔️ Avast IDP Generic Detection

 - How to fix Site Blocked – URL:Phishing?

 - Idp.alexa.51. 🦠 What is that virus detection?

 - Idp.alexa.53. 🦠 What is that virus detection?

 How to Remove HTML:Script-inf Malware

 Description: If you have seen a message showing the “HTML:Script-inf found”, it seems that your system is in trouble.
-The HTML:Script-inf [Susp] virus was detected, but to remove it, you need to use a security tool.
-Windows Defender, which has shown you this message, has detected the malware.
+The HTML:Script-inf [Susp] virus was detected, but you need to use a security tool to remove it.
+Windows Defender, which has shown you this message, has noticed the malware.
 However, Defender is not a reliable thing - it is prone to malfunction when it comes to malware removal.
-Getting the HTML:Script-inf malware on your PC is an unpleasant thing, and removing it as soon as possible must be your primary task.
+Therefore, getting the HTML:Script-inf malware on your PC is unpleasant, and removing it as soon as possible must be your primary task.